neophob/PixelController/README.md

 ## FRONTENDS
 There are different frontends for PixelController (besides the GUI frontend):
 * PixConCli: Command Line Interface for PixelController, works also remote.
 The CLI tool is called `PixConCli.cmd` on Windows and `PixConCli.sh` on Linux/OSX.
-* OSC: Create your own interfaces, for example with the great TouchOSC application or using PureData or MaxDSP.
+* OSC: The OSC interface of PixelController is listening (by default) on port 9876.
+Processing examples are included how to communicate with PixelController via OSC protocol.
+Or create your own interfaces, for example with the great TouchOSC application or using PureData or MaxDSP.

 ### CLI EXAMPLES